pulumi/pulumi/docs/design/packages.md

 ### Pointers

 CocoIL supports pointers for implementing runtime functionality.
-It does not embellish them very much, however, other than letting the runtime (written in Go) grab ahold of them and do whatever it pleases.
+It does not embellish them very much, however, other than letting the runtime (written in Go) grab a hold of them and do whatever it pleases.
 For example, CocoIL does not contain operators for indirection, arithmetic, or dereferencing.
 CocoIL itself is not for systems programming.

 TODO: this could evolve further as we look to adopting CocoGo, which, clearly, will have the concept of pointers.